A new approach to empathy!

-My newest book and audio learning program, The Art of Empathy: A Complete Guide to Life’s Most Essential Skill, is now available — and I’m so happy to share it with you!
-I’ll be sharing each of my Six Essential Aspects of Empathy here in this blog, starting with the first, which has a strange name: Emotion Contagion.
+In my book and audio learning program, The Art of Empathy: A Complete Guide to Life’s Most Essential Skill, I focus on my Six Essential Aspects of Empathy model, starting with the first, which has a strange name: Emotion Contagion.

 Before empathy can take place, you need to sense that an emotion is occurring – or that an emotion is expected of you.
 There is currently great debate about how we realize that emotions are required from us, but it is agreed that the process of empathy is dependent upon our capacity to feel and share emotions.
 Empathy is first and foremost an emotional skill.